jakelevi1996/jutility/README.md

 ## Install with `pip`

-Install with `pip` using the following commands:
+The `jutility` package is available as [a Python package on PyPI](https://pypi.org/project/jutility/), and can be installed with `pip` using the following commands:

 ```
 python -m pip install -U pip